 About the Author

-What is a Serial Novel?
+The Serial Novel?

 In the spirit of the great serials of early cinema and the serials found in modern graphic novels, Public Offerings is offered in four parts (or in a single complete volume).
 While each is in many ways a complete book in itself, each of the first three books ends in a cliffhanger.